peterewills/google-home/README.md

-# g-home
+# google-home

 A personal repository for writing, validating, and storing Google Home automation scripts in YAML format.

+Note that some functionality is limited since I am operating on the iOS app and not on Android.

 **Script Editor**: https://home.google.com/automations